socialmedia-class/socialmedia-class.github.io/syllabus.md

 active_tab: syllabus
 ---

-Subject to change as the term progresses. (slides will be updated again around July 2016)
+Subject to change as the term progresses.

 <table class="table table-striped">
   <tbody>